qtproject/pyside-pyside-setup/sources/pyside6/doc/commercial/index.rst

 packages contain, please check the :ref:`package_details` page.

-Once you download the packages, you are encouraged to create a Python virtual environment to install them - check the ref:`quick-start` page for how to do it.
+Once you download the packages, you are encouraged to create a Python virtual environment to install them - check the :ref:`getting-started` page for how to do it.
 With your activated environment on a terminal, run the following command (for macOS/Linux)::